“Providential Story”

 3. In theology, the care and superintendence which God exercises over his creatures.
 He that acknowledges a creation and denies a providence, involves himself in a palpable contradiction; for the same power which caused a thing to exist is necessary to continue its existence.
 Some persons admit a general providence but deny a particular providence, not considering that a general providence consists of particulars.
 A belief in divine providence is a source of great consolation to good men.
 By divine providence is often understood God himself.

 America has a story, it has a beginning and an ending, how will it read?
-You and I have a story, a beginning and ending, how will it read?
+You and I have a story, a beginning, and ending, how will it read?
 Is our individual story of one who served their self, their pleasures, one who took the good they did and kept them for their own glory, enjoying the praises of men for the good deeds they accomplished?
 Is it the story of one who acknowledges that the good they did was only possible by the grace and gift of God, they in themselves were only evil?

+All of our stories have tragedy and triumph, can we see the Providence of God in our lives and trust Him in them?
+Our trust in Him is our compass to determine the direction our story is taking.
+It is my prayer for you that it be one of trust, and if so, you would uphold me with that same desire until the end.
 I placed the picture to the left here as it is a reminder of God's Providence in my own life.
 A part of the Story that is being told, as untold millions are being told throughout our world at this very moment.
 But this is my story, and I must trust in God's Providence as I walk each moment of it.
 This wonderful moment followed a great tragedy, must I not understand God's care and superintendence was watching and working in both to perform His good and perfect will and pleasure?
 If I may, let me close with a poem I think fits very well.
-And may the Grace of God be upon each and every one of you,
+And may the Grace of God be upon each one of you,

 Its cost is above all that is sold